-Small Groups Reaching Out
+Small Groups Reaching Out to the Community

-Verses to read: Acts 4:13-14, Acts 2:46-47, Acts 20:20, Romans 16:3-5, Romans 16:10-11
+Acts 4:13-14, Acts 2:46-47, Acts 20:20, Romans 16:3-5, Romans 16:10-11

 Small groups and meetings in homes were an integral part of the early church.
 Discipling relationships are built in the small group.